How we serve you with Turnaround Magazine…

-Hope is one of those values that’s useless on its own.
-It gets the engine started, but you still need to shift gears before you can go anywhere.
+Ha.
+Yes, Hope is one of those values that’s useless on its own.
+It gets the engine started, which is critical.
+But you still need to shift gears before you can go anywhere.

-And then once things are moving I practice, practice, practice.
+Once things are moving I practice, practice, practice.
+Tenacity and grit are going to come into play at this point.
 I build my confidence and competence as I go.
 Adapting the patterns that others have proven before me.
-And adding my own experiences, personality and knowledge as I discover it.
+And then I get creative.
+Adding my own experiences, personality and knowledge as I discover it.

 That sounds nice and neat.
+Hope, curiosity, grit, creativity.
 Of course it isn’t always so neat when you’re in the thick of it.
-There’s a lot of failure and course correction involved. :)
+There’s a lot of failure and course correction involved.

 To me that’s people who create things.
 Companies, products, services, technologies, culture.
 The people who make our society tick.
 They don’t sit around talking, they take their dream and they act on it.
 They are out there becoming great.